Your input will help us improve your experience.

 Known for its relatively relaxed pace of life, Bern is the federal capital of Switzerland, and its fourth most-populous city.
 The city’s pretty Old Town, with charming cobbled streets and 15th century buildings, is a UNESCO World Heritage Site.

 While there’s no neighboring lake, there is the meandering River Aare, and plenty of hiking trails in the surrounding hills and mountains.
 There’s also a good selection of museums and galleries, including the modern art-dedicated Paul Klee Centre, and enough bars and nightclubs to keep most people busy.
-Bern’s highest-ranked institution is the University of Bern, at 139th in the QS World University Rankings 2019.
+Bern’s most notable institution is the University of Bern.

 Basel